BSFD History in Brief

 Big Sky was a very rural and rugged area before commercial and residential development arrived.
 Local residents were few but hardy and for the most

 In 1979, two Gallatin Canyon Rural Fire Districts were formed; one for the Gallatin County portion of Big Sky and the other for the Madison County portion.
 While being separate governmental entities, the district was operated as if it was one and the regular funding from property mill levies helped to better support department operations.
 When it was later found that running the two districts together as one was actually improper, formal action was taken in 1994 to create the single Gallatin Canyon Consolidated Rural Fire District that spread across both counties.

 In 1997, Fire Station 2 was constructed on land donated by Boyne USA across Highway 64 from Big Sky Resort so that there was better fire department coverage on the mountain.

-To better reflect the community that was being served, the Gallatin Canyon Consolidated Rural Fire District was renamed the Big Sky Fire Department in 2009.
+Upon the retirement of Chief Stober in 2003, Chief Jason Revisky took the helm and continued the guide the department’s two shifts of career members, who worked in Station 1 during the daytime hours and responded from their homes at night, supported by volunteer members throughout.
+To better reflect the community that was being served, the Gallatin Canyon Consolidated Rural Fire District was renamed the Big Sky Fire Department in 2009

-Over time, the number of community members available for volunteering with the department declined as the incident volume grew.
-With this growth came the slow addition of more career members in order to be able provide adequate services.

 This was also during one of the most impressive growth periods in Big Sky and the department’s emergency incident volume jumped drastically.
+Over time, the number of community members available for volunteering with the department declined as pressures from the incident volume grew.
+This necessitated the slow addition of more career members in order to provide adequate services.

-In 2008, BSFD sought to increase its operating mill levy for the first time, hoping to hire enough career members to meet response needs.
-A 2005 study of the department’s operations recommended that at least 4 Firefighter/EMTs or Firefighter/Paramedics should be on duty at any given time and this goal was emphasized during the mill levy effort.
+A 2005 study of the department’s operations recommended that at least 4 Firefighter/EMTs or Firefighter/Paramedics should be on duty in Fire Station 1 at any given time with the ultimate goal of 7 people per shift due to the anticipated growth.
+In 2008, BSFD sought to increase its operating mill levy for the first time, hoping to hire enough career members to meet the needs outlined in the study.
 Voters did not approve the request and BSFD continued to work diligently for the community while searching for a solution to this problem.

-BSFD SINCE 2011
+BSFD Since 2011

-While a great improvement in the delivery of emergency services, there were still usually only two career members on duty and a dwindling number of volunteers, who were responding to less than 5% of the incidents.
+One month later, BSFD moved to have three shifts of 3 career Firefighters on duty in Station 1 at all times, along with the Fire Chief and the Administrative Assistant.
+This drastically reduced the amount of time it took for a BSFD unit to be responding to a call, but there were still usually only two career members on duty and a dwindling number of volunteers, who were responding to less than 5% of the incidents.
 This led to periods where there would be emergency incidents with a dangerously low amount of responders or no response from BSFD at all.